Methane Testing | The Science, Safety and Systems

 LADBS Methane Tests are a field study that a licensed LADBS testing laboratory completes under the LADBS Methane Testing standards.
 In fact, the purpose of a methane test is to establish the methane hazardous classification level in accordance with the LADBS Methane Mitigation Standard Plans Methane Mitigation requirements.
 The Methane Mitigation requirements are available within the Methane Mitigation Design.
 Consequently, the owner will build the Methane Mitigation Construction led by a Methane Mitigation Contractor.
 Ultimately, the Methane Test results will drive the methane mitigation requirements.

 A professional engineer or geologist must supervise methane soil gas tests.
 Ultimately, the LADBS Methane Soil Gas certificate of compliance will require the stamp of the supervising professional engineer.
 Updated January 3, 2023.

 What is the Methane Testing Process?

-The LADBS Methane Testing process requires onsite fieldwork for which Methane Mitigation research is necessary for preparation.
+The LADBS Methane Test process requires onsite fieldwork for which Methane Mitigation research is necessary for preparation.
 The Methane Mitigation consultant must establish the methane hazard classifications per the LADBS property categorization.
 As a result, the Methane Hazard Classification can identify Methane Buffer Zone or Methane Zone.

 Occasionally, a methane hazard zone may not exist on a property.
-As a result, the Methane Testing process will not be necessary.
+As a result, the Methane Test process will not be necessary.
 Alternatively, a parcel may have a methane zone or methane buffer zone.
 In such cases, the property is subject to the methane testing and mitigation process.
 To illustrate, a list of possible Methane Hazard Classifications per the LADBS Methane Code is available below.

-Los Angeles Department of Building and Safety
+Methane Zone: The Los Angeles Department of Building and Safety